 Doomed by Canon is a subtrope of this, and deals with prequel characters and their attempts to either take out the main cast of the original story or survive to the end, attempts which we know are doomed because of the original story.
 Framing Device entails this to a certain extent, as any character alive to tell or hear the tale must have survived, and the setting may also hint.

 In almost any story that has a narrator, you can safely assume the narrator will live.
-There are some deliberate subversions of course, including ones where a ghost is narrating.Oh, and X Dies is also a subtrope.
+There are some deliberate subversions of course, including ones where a ghost is narrating.Oh, and X Dies and Did You Die? are also subtropes.

 This is Older Than Feudalism.
 Everyone who heard Homer sing already knew that Troy falls and Achilles and Hector both die; nobody walked out of Sophocles's play saying, "Dude, he married his mom?"
 There's a long, long tradition of retelling the story everyone knows.

 Historical In-Joke is sometimes like this, but sometimes subverts it.